SebastiendOrnano/coop_pg/README.md

 Installing COOP is straightforward:

--   install Postgresql (version 16 or +)
+-   install postgresql (version 16 or +)

 -   create a user : coop with its password

 -   download the entire COOP_pg folder from Github

--   paste the  COOP_pg folder into /var/www - > /var/www/coop
+-   paste the  COOP_pg folder into` /var/www - > /var/www/coop`

--   restore coop database from the dump file located at /var/www/coop/a_install/dump-coop-*******.sql ; the dump comes with few data which are necessary to use COOP : users accounts, list of choices...
+-   restore coop database from the dump file located at` /var/www/coop/a_install/dump-coop-*******.sql ;` the dump comes with few data which are necessary to use COOP : users accounts, list of choices...

--   modify the json file located at /var/www/coop/sqlpage/sqlpage.json to setup the password in
+-   modify the json file located at `/var/www/coop/sqlpage/sqlpage.json` to setup the password in

 ` "database_url": "postgres://coop:CoopPassword@localhost:5432/coop",`

+- to display the correct info about your organisation, you need to set up the `orga_dept_id` in `$orga_footer, $orga_dept_name, $logo` in  `/var/www/coop/a_shells/shell_core.sql`.
+By default, the `orga_dept_id` is set on '2' but if you have made some changes in the `orga_dept` table it can be the good value.
+You may have to do the same adjustments in the files of the folder `/var/www/coop/b_about`.

 -   set up write permissions on the sub-folders with an "x\_" prefix (these are used to download documents or images)

--   in the terminal, go to the COOP folder: /var/www/coop
+-   in the terminal, go to the COOP folder:` /var/www/coop`

--   in the terminal, launch SQLPage: /var/www/coop/sqlpage/sqlpage.bin
+-   in the terminal, launch SQLPage: `/var/www/coop/sqlpage/sqlpage.bin`

 -   *you can create a sevice to launch sqlpage when starting you computer [see the post](https://github.com/sqlpage/SQLPage/discussions/603)*

--   in your browser, go to: http://localhost:8080/
+-   in your browser, go to: `http://localhost:8080/`

 # 3. Start the tour.